kyukee/cnv-ist-2020/README.md

       terraform plan

+- Deploy resources

-  For the next step, you will be asked to provide the name of an existing AWS ssh key pair name
+  For the next command, you will be asked to provide the name of an existing AWS ssh key pair

   If you have a **key_name.pem** file, then the value should be **key_name**

-  It is recommended to export environment variable **TF_VAR_ssh-key-pair-name=key_name**
+  It is recommended to export environment variable **TF_VAR_ssh_key_pair_name=key_name**

-- Deploy resources

       terraform apply